 Commodity price environment

-The current commodity price environment is one of the worst in history for mining companies.
+The operating environment for Rio Tinto (RIO) and other miners is one of the worst in history.
 Commodity prices (COMT) are touching multiyear lows in 2015.
 The outlook for 2016 isn’t very bright.
+The major concern is not the cyclical but the structural decline in commodity prices such as iron ore and coal.